Irish Mythology: Dive into its Finest Legends and Tales

 3. Aoife

-Aoife surely played a great role in the plot of the tale.
-In fact, she was a dynamic character, for she was the reason behind all the tragedy of the story.
-She was Aoibh’s daughter and the second wife of Lir.
+Aoife indeed played a significant role in the plot of the tale.
+She is a dynamic character, for she is the reason behind all the tragedy in the story.
+She was Aoibh’s daughter and Lir’s second wife.
 She married him after her sister passed away.

-However, even her regret could not reverse the spell and the children had to spend 900 years as swans.
+However, even her regret could not reverse the spell, and the children had to spend 900 years as swans.
 Eventually, Aoife received her karma when her father changed her into a demon and exiled her.

 Ailill of Aran